timofeevda/jstressy/README.md

 cd jstressy-assembly-springboot
 java -DconfigFolder=../jstressy-assembly-docker/compose-bundle/stressy-conf/ -jar ./target/jstressy.jar
 ```
+or using predefined run configurations supported by IDE.

 ## How to build you own bundle with scenarios
 Use **jstressy-assembly-sprinboot** as a reference for building Spring Boot application